joseconti/Media-Files-Tools/readme.txt

 2. **Media Library** - Two new columns, File Size (Sortable) and MIME Type.
 3. **Post, Custom Post and Page lists** - Added new column with Featured Image.
 You can add Featured Image from list.
 4. **Adding Featured Image** - Adding Featured image to a post.
+5. **Field for add the Link** - Field for add the custom link for an image.

 == Frequently Asked Questions ==